fanf2/qp/README.md

 * `HAVE_NARROW_CPU`
-	uses a 2 x 16 bit SIMD-within-a-register popcount instead of two separate 16 bit popcounts; might be useful on small CPUs but not actually helpful on 64 bit Intel.
+	uses a 2 x 16 bit SIMD-within-a-register popcount instead of two separate 16 bit popcounts; might be useful on small CPUs but makes little difference on 64 bit Intel.

 The makefile builds {test,bench}-{qs,qn} with these options; they are otherwise the same as test-qp and bench-qp.